robinweser/react-look/README.md

-> **Disclaimer**: Look reached 1.0.0 just recently, but I am not longer able to fully maintain it myself (Want to help maintain it?
-Contact Me!).
+> **Disclaimer**: Look reached 1.0.0 just recently, but yet I am already no longer able to fully maintain it myself *(If you want to help maintain it, be sure to contact me!)*.
 I would really like to say thank you for all PRs, Issues and Help during the last year. <br> With all the gained experience I was able to create a whole new library named [Fela](https://github.com/rofrischmann/fela).
 I recommend using Fela for new projects as it is capable of everything Look does except doing it much simpler and faster.

 <p align="center"><img src="https://raw.githubusercontent.com/rofrischmann/react-look/develop/res/logo.png" width=400></p>
 <p align="center">